 We begin every pedestrian accident claim by conducting a thorough investigation and finding who the liable parties are.
 We will then assess your losses and damages.
-We know insurance companies’ tactics to blame accident victims, and we will fight to get you every penny you deserve.
+Our pedestrian injury attorneys know insurance companies' tactics to blame accident victims, and we will fight to get you every penny you deserve.

 Many provisions and factors can change the outcome of your claim.
 We will look at all the possibilities and work with you to find an adequate solution.
 We will look at every avenue to ensure you get the justice you deserve for the negligent actions of another person.

 The death of a loved one from a pedestrian accident does not have a price tag, but the party who caused your loved one's death must not get away with their recklessness.
 There are many times when accident victims do not survive, leaving families with an immeasurable loss.
 We provide empathy and understanding to families while also fighting insurance companies aggressively to secure your claim.

 We work on a contingency fee basis, so you lose nothing by calling us.
 After a pedestrian accident in New Jersey, you need to contact a firm that cares and is willing to fight for you.

 Call our New Jersey pedestrian accident lawyers today at (201) 778-HURT, or send us a message through our contact page for your free claim evaluation.

 Court Plaza South – West Wing

 21 Main St. Suite 205,

 "Richard guided me in my suit and made me feel confident in my decisions during my entire case.
 He made recommendations that I otherwise, would not have known about."